artyom-mameev/quester/README.md

   to implement third-party clients that implement certain aspects of a service's functionality (e.g., third-party game constructors);
-- Access conditions to certain pages and API endpoints were separated into Spring Security filters (for example, a mechanism that denies access to the login or registration page for users who are already authenticated, a mechanism that adds the necessary path variables to URLs if they are missing, etc.), all exceptions related to access conditions and authentication are handled exclusively at the Spring Security level;
+- Access conditions to certain pages and API endpoints were separated into filters (for example, a mechanism that denies access to the login or registration page for users who are already authenticated, a mechanism that adds a necessary path variables to URLs if they are missing, etc.), all exceptions related to the access conditions are handled exclusively at the filters level;
+- Using AOP to separate some cross-cutting functionality;
-- The JavaScript code is split into "pseudo-modules" by splitting them into separate files according to the principles of separation of concerns and better testability;
+- The JavaScript code is split into "pseudo-modules" by splitting them into separate files according to the principles of separation of concerns.
+That also makes them more testable;
 - Use of Thymeleaf fragments to reuse static page content.

 <a name="style"/>